Breast Cancer

 Hereditary Risk Factors

-• There are specific types of breast cancer in which family heredity is known to directly influence causation.
-If you have a first-degree relative who has had breast cancer, it doubles your risk of developing cancer based on an inherited germline genetic mutation.
-The BRCA1 and BRCA2 genes are passed via hereditary and mutations in these genes raise the lifetime risk of breast of breast, and ovarian cancer, substantially, especially in younger women.
+There are specific types of breast cancer in which family heredity is known to directly influence causation.
+If you have a first-degree relative who has had breast cancer, it doubles your risk of developing cancer due to a potential inherited germline genetic mutation.
+The BRCA1 and BRCA2 genes are passed via hereditary and mutations in these genes raise the lifetime risk of breast I removed it duplication, and ovarian cancer, substantially, especially in younger women.
 These tumors tend to be of a higher grade with faster growth and do respond well to therapy.
-In a study spanning over ten years, in men with these same BRCA1/2 mutations, one-third had some form of cancer, with many having either breast cancer or prostate cancer.
+In a study spanning over ten years, men with these same BRCA1/2 mutations, found that one-third had some form of cancer, with many having either breast cancer or prostate cancer.

-• BRCA genes are needed for DNA repair after damage from ionizing radiation and these mutations also increase breast and ovarian cancer risk.
-Diagnostic testing for people with specific family backgrounds that could increase risk for these mutations is imperative.
-There are other less commonly inherited genetic mutations that can result in multiple organ types of cancers in which the breast is one of the target organs in the constellation of disease.
+BRCA genes are needed for DNA repair after damage, often from ionizing radiation and these same mutations increase breast and ovarian cancer risk.
+If there is a positive family background for these potential cancers genetic testing is imperative.
+There are other less commonly inherited genetic mutations that can result in multiple organ cancers in which the breast is one of the targets in a constellation of disease.

 Non-Hereditary Risk Factors